Irchester: Demography

 At the 2001 census, the population of Irchester parish was 4,807 in 2,020 households: 2,397 male and 2,410 female, with a mean age of 41 years.
 Of those aged 16–74 and economically active, 2,352 were employed and 80 unemployed.
 Most of the employed (1,930) travelled to work by private transport; 126 used public transport.
 The population at the 2011 Census had fallen to 4,745.
 The mean distance travelled to a fixed place of work was 12.64 km.
 In 1851, the parish population was 960 and in 1861, 1,168; writing in 1872, John Marius Wilson ascribed the increase to "the opening of the railway and... discovery of iron stone."

 Transport

 The nearest motorway is the M1 at junction 15, 13 miles (21 km) away.
 The nearest railway station is at Wellingborough, 2 miles (3.2 km) from the village.
-Places served by East Midlands Railway trains include London, Luton, Bedford, Nottingham, Derby and Sheffield.
+Places served by East Midlands Railway include London, Luton, Bedford, Nottingham, Derby and Sheffield.
 Irchester had a station to its east until 1965.
 The Association of Train Operating Companies (ATOC) and some locals argue for reopening it.
 (See Rushden Parkway.)

 The main bus service is Stagecoach Group's X46, which connects with Wellingborough, Rushden, Northampton, Earls Barton, Higham Ferrers and Raunds.
-Luton Airport, 30 miles (48 km) south, is the nearest passenger airport, although there is an aerodrome at Sywell 10 miles north-west.
+Luton Airport, 30 miles (48 km) south, is the nearest passenger airport, although there is an aerodrome at Sywell, 10 miles north-west.

 Education

 A playgroup meets at the village hall in School Road.
-Irchester Primary School in nearby School Lane has some 330 pupils aged 4–11.
+Irchester Primary School in nearby School Lane was designed by the architect John George Bland and opened in 1849.
+It has some 370 pupils aged 4–11.
 The nearest secondary school is in Wollaston.